 But like all forms of art in this surface-level world, poetry offers a respite from all the bleakness, stress, and disappointment.
 This is why I write it and this is why I read it.

 Do you read poetry?
 Do you have a favorite poet or poem that’s made a difference in your life?
-I’d love to hear all about your literary loves so please do share them with me over on Instagram!
+I’d love to hear all about your literary loves so please, reach out, write me an email and share them with me!

 Simple routines